TobiasPankner/Teams-Auto-Joiner/README.md

 If your Teams account is in multiple organisations, as seen in the example below, change the organisation_num to the number of the list item (counting starts from 1)
 <img width="30%" src="https://imgur.com/CWpK4wk.png">

+- **delay:**
+If set to greater than 0, the bot will add the specified delay (in seconds) before joining the meeting.

 - **random_delay:**
 If true, adds a random delay (10s-30s) before joining a meeting.
 Can be useful so the bot seems more "human like".